Governments scramble to bring citizens home during travel chaos caused by war in the Middle East

 Foreign Affairs Minister Helen McEntee welcomed the development as the government tried to help some of its estimated 22,000 to 23,000 Irish citizens in the Middle East return home.
 The Irish government also plans to charter a flight for about 280 people from Oman in the coming days.

-Elsewhere, Norway’s Foreign Ministry said it’s sending an “emergency team” to Dubai to reinforce the Norwegian embassy’s team helping an estimated 1,500 Norwegians registered in the city.
+Elsewhere, Norway’s Foreign Ministry said it was sending an “emergency team” to Dubai to reinforce the Norwegian embassy’s team helping an estimated 1,500 Norwegians registered in the city.

+Associated Press journalists Sylvia Hui, Brian Melley and Bridget Virgo in London and Jamey Keaten in Geneva contributed to this story.